How Much Does a Power Wheelchair Cost?

 Assembly, Servicing, and Maintenance

 Power wheelchairs that need to be assembled after purchase may come with an assembly fee if you can't complete this process yourself.
-Later on, you will need to pay for servicing costs, routine maintenance, and power wheelchair repairs to keep the motorized wheelchair safe.
+You will then need to pay for ongoing servicing costs, routine maintenance, and power wheelchair repairs to keep the motorized wheelchair safe.
 Many companies offer maintenance plans to keep your wheelchair in top condition.

 Batteries